 FWCP Evaluation & Audit – 2018-2019

-The process for the FWCP Evaluation and Audit 2018 – 2019 has been developed with input from FWCP partners including First Nations, Public Stakeholders, the Province of BC, Fisheries and Oceans Canada and BC Hydro.
-Our public survey closed April 19, 2019.
-Thank you to everyone who participated in the evaluation and audit survey.
+The process for the FWCP Evaluation and Audit 2018 – 2019 was developed with input from FWCP partners including First Nations, Public Stakeholders, the Province of BC, Fisheries and Oceans Canada and BC Hydro.

-FWCP will fund this evaluation and audit.
+FWCP funded this evaluation and audit.
 The Province of B.C.
-(Ministry of Forests Lands Natural Resource Operations and Rural Development) will facilitate and manage the contract process for the implementation of the evaluation and audit.
+(Ministry of Forests Lands Natural Resource Operations and Rural Development) managed the contract process for the implementation of the evaluation and audit.

-The purpose of evaluation is to advise on opportunities for improvement for the FWCP, by looking at:
+The purpose of evaluation was to advise on opportunities for improvement for the FWCP, by looking at:

 • the vision, mission, and strategic objectives of the FWCP;